airia-in/drcode-node/README.md

 <h3 id="drcode-wrapper">drcode-node</h3>
-<p><strong>drcode-node</strong> is an npm package that provides a wrapper around Sentry, making it easy to configure and use Sentry&#39;s features, including profiling and error handling, with TypeScript support.</p>
+<p><strong>drcode-node</strong> is a Node.js package that facilitates error tracking and performance monitoring for your applications.
+Utilizing the sentry package internally, drcode-node collects and processes application logs to provide detailed insights into errors and performance issues.
+With this package, you can easily integrate error tracking into your Node.js applications, helping you to maintain optimal performance and quickly address issues.</p>
 <h4 id="installation">Installation</h4>
 <p>To install the package, run:</p>
 <p>bash</p>